chisui/dakka/thesis/main.md

 The name of this `ActorContext` is `MockActorContext`.
 `MockActorContext` has to provide implementations for `create`, `send` and `MonadState`.
 Additionally we need a way to execute a `MockActorContext`.
-One way to define `MockActorContext` is using monad transformers in conjunction with `GeneralizedNewtypeDeriving`.
+One way to define `MockActorContext` is using Monad transformers in conjunction with `GeneralizedNewtypeDeriving`.

 ```haskell
 newtype MockActorContext a v = MockActorContext